 The following tips are important to follow under any conditions, but are especially vital during and after a wildfire:

-- Do not leave water out for wildlife.
+Do not leave food or water out for wildlife.
 Though this sounds like a kind gesture, animals are able to find water on their own instinctively, and leaving water out in your yard may habituate them to your home.
+For more info on how leaving out food harms wildlife, read this article.

 Coexisting with Coyotes